indubitablement2/eos/README.md

 * Quests.

 ### Disconnected fleet
-When a played disconnect, his fleet does not disappear.
+When a played disconnect, his fleets do not disappear.
 It does not consume resources however.

 It can be assigned to do a number of things: